brucedkyle/architectures/docs/sustainableenterprise/greenit.md

 ## Business problem

-Digital transformation puts increasing pressure on IT to finally get the performance-cost challenge right
+Digital transformation puts increasing pressure on IT to finally get the performance-cost challenge right.

-The consequences of not solving the performance versus cost problem are environmental as well as financial
+The consequences of not solving the performance versus cost problem are environmental as well as financial.

-Everyone gets it—the sustainable business must consume cloud and IT resources efficiently
+Everyone gets it—the sustainable business must consume cloud and IT resources efficiently.

 ### Challenges / Business Drivers